 10. Sitthe foam/rubber on your seat to make sure it is the right size..trim if needed

-11. Lay out your fabric and cut to required size.
+11. Lay out your fabric and cut to the required size.
 Pull the fabric tight folding the edges under for a neat finish…then staple around the edges.
-(See here for similar method in KIDS TYRE SEATING post)
+(See here for a similar method in KIDS TYRE SEATING post)

 Julianne has a Facebook group called Jams Shabby Chic Junk Australia – I’m sure she would appreciate the visit so go check it out.
-If you have any questions for her, please leave in the comments below.
-If you have enjoyed this post, please don’t forget to click on the above tabs to PIN, SHARE and/or TWEET.
+If you have any questions for her, please leave them in the comments below.
+If you have enjoyed this post, please don’t forget to click on the above tabs to PIN, SHARE, and/or TWEET.